-Israeli attacks on Gaza kill 34 people, including several near aid site
+Israeli attacks in Gaza kill more than 60, including several near aid site

 Medical sources say eight killed in a shooting incident near an aid distribution site west of Rafah in southern Gaza.

-Israeli attacks have killed at least 34 Palestinians across Gaza, medical sources told Al Jazeera, as a key hospital in the south of the besieged enclave said it was inaccessible amid ongoing Israeli military operations.
+Israeli attacks have killed at least 66 Palestinians across Gaza, medical sources have told Al Jazeera, including at least 16 in a strike on Gaza City’s Sabra neighbourhood, which the Civil Defence described as a “full-fledged massacre”.

-The Palestinian Red Crescent said on Saturday that al-Amal Hospital in Khan Younis was “no longer accessible” after Israeli forces designated the surrounding area a “dangerous combat zone” and ordered evacuations.

 Recommended Storieslist of 3 items